 Regarding pain relief, please take this regularly and as prescribed.
 This helps to make your recovery more comfortable and to maintain a good, regular diet.

 In most cases a throat spray will be given to you and sometimes antibiotics may also be prescribed.

 It is quite normal for most children to feel a little sick after having the tonsils out.
 Anti-sickness medicine often needs to be given for this, but it usually settles quickly.

 The most obvious thing to expect is a sore throat, which usually lasts for approximately ten days and gets worse before it gets better, reaching a peak at about the 5th – 7th day after the tonsillectomy.
 It is important to take the prescribed painkillers regularly, half an hour before meals for at least the first week.
 Aspirin is not safe for children and should never be given to children under 16.

 You may have an earache.
-This is normal – it happens because your throat and ears are connected by the same nerves.
+This is normal – it happens because the same nerves connect your throat and ears.
 It does not mean that you have an ear problem.

 If you look inside your mouth you will notice that the throat looks white – this is the normal appearance while your throat heals.
 You may also see small threads where your tonsils used to be – they are sometimes used to help stop the bleeding during the operation, and will fall out by themselves.

 Some people get a throat infection after surgery, usually if they have not been eating properly.
 If this happens you may notice a fever and a bad smell from your throat.
 Call your GP or the hospital for advice if this happens.

 Adults and children will need 10 to 14 days off work or school.
 It is advisable to remain indoors for the first week, keeping away from crowded and smoky places and keeping your distance from people with coughs and colds.
 You may feel tired for the first few days.
 After the first week it is OK to gradually increase your activity and get back to normal according to how you feel.

 When can I go home after having my tonsils out?